agile-lab-dev/Data-Product-Specification/README.md

 * `Platform: [Option[String]]` represents the vendor: Azure, GCP, AWS, CDP on AWS, etc. It is a free field but it is useful to understand better the platform where the component will be running.
 * `Technology: [Option[String]]` represents which technology is used to define the workload, like: Spark, Flink, pySpark, etc. The underlying technology is useful to understand better how the workload process data.
 * `WorkloadType: [Option[String]]` explains what type of workload is: Ingestion ETL, Streaming, Internal Process, etc.
-* `ConnectionType: [Option[String]]` an enum with allowed values: `[HouseKeeping|DataPipeline]`; `Housekeeping` is for all the workloads that are acting on internal data without any external dependency. `DataPipeline` instead is for workloads that are reading from outputport of other DP or external systems.
+* `ConnectionType: [Option[String]]` an enum with allowed values: `[HouseKeeping|DataPipeline]`; `Housekeeping` is for all the workloads that are acting on internal data without any external dependency. `DataPipeline` instead is for workloads that are reading from output ports of other DP or external systems.
 * `Tags: [Array[Yaml]]` Tag labels at Workload level ( please refer to OpenMetadata https://docs.open-metadata.org/metadata-standard/schemas/types/taglabel).
 * `ReadsFrom: [Array[String]]` This is filled only for `DataPipeline` workloads and it represents the list of Output Ports or external systems that the workload uses as input.
 Output Ports are identified with `DP_UK:$OutputPortName`, while external systems will be defined by a URN in the form `urn:dmb:ex:$SystemName`.
 This fields can be elaborated more in the future and create a more semantic struct.
 Constraints: